 Are you an ultra marathon trail runner who hits the gym after running up a mountain?
 Was the fix of the good views not enough so far?
 Or do you want to stand in the exact spot where Sylvester Stalone stood fighting some badass villain in a Hollywood movie?

 Once you make it back down from the summit of Cristallo di Mezzo to Rifugio Lorenzi, you can head across to the other side of the saddle and hike to the famous suspension bridge along the via ferrata Ivano Dibona.

 The short detour is well worth it.
 It will only take 45 minutes to an hour there and back.
 Walking along the bridge and looking down will make your heart beat faster.
 You will also get the perfect view of the ridgeline where you were climbing earlier along the via ferrata Marino Bianchi.

-If you are not up for it or like me, plan to come back another time just retrace your journey along the scree gully between rifugio Lorenzi and rifugio Son Forca.
+If you are not up for it or like me, plan to come back another time, just retrace your journey down the scree gully between Rifugio Lorenzi and Rifugio Son Forca.
 The good news is, the way down will be a lot swifter than the way up.

 I made good use of my hiking poles and decided to run back down, taking big steps.
 I was back in Son Forca hut within 45 minutes, where a glass of beer and obligatory strudel waited for me!